imkhoibui/q-and-a/README.md

 - `eval_samples_per_second = 1.437`
 - `eval_steps_per_second = 0.046`

+We then tested our model on a short paragraph and got the following results:

+Input:

+`An artificial neural network is made of connected units or nodes called artificial neurons, which loosely model the neurons in a brain.
+These are connected by edges, which model the synapses in a brain.
+An artificial neuron receives signals from connected neurons, then processes them and sends a signal to other connected neurons.
+The "signal" is a real number, and the output of each neuron is computed by some non-linear function of the sum of its inputs, called the activation function.
+Neurons and edges typically have a weight that adjusts as learning proceeds.
+The weight increases or decreases the strength of the signal at a connection.`

+Output:

+`What is the weight of the signal at a connection?`

-Future work should attempt to train the model with much more extensive data from the dataset to generate results.
+Future work should attempt to train the model with more extensive data from the dataset to generate results.

 ## References
 Lopez, Luis Enrico, et al. "Transformer-based end-to-end question generation." arXiv preprint arXiv:2005.01107 4 (2020).